 Triple cranks are a good choice for some riders.
 The most common shifting system for triple cranks, Shimano’s STI, only works with Shimano chainrings.
 Unfortunately, Shimano’s chainring combinations are of limited use to most riders.
 If you want to customize your chainring sizes, you will have to use downtube or bar-end shifters, plus a front derailleur with a smooth inner cage, to make more useful triple cranks work.

-On current-production road bikes, triples have almost become obsolete, because 10- and 11-speed cassettes provide such a large gear range that a third chainring no longer is needed.
-SRAM doesn’t even make “road” triples, but Shimano still offers them from the Ultegra level down, and Campagnolo just re-introduced triple cranks and derailleurs.
+On current-production road bikes, triples have almost become obsolete, because 11-speed cassettes provide such a large gear range that a third chainring no longer is needed.
+SRAM doesn’t even make “road” triples, but Shimano still offers them, and Campagnolo did so until recently.

 Even with 10-speed cassettes, triples remain a good choice for loaded bikes and/or slower riders.
 These bikes and riders need a relatively small “base gear,” yet they still pedal at high speeds on slight downhills and with strong tailwinds, so they need reasonably large gears, too.